 Homeschooling has been gaining popularity in recent years, especially since the 2020 pandemic forced schools to close and parents were faced with the reality of having to educate their children at home.
-But for those who are considering homeschooling as a long-term option, the question often arises: what age can you start homeschooling?
+But for those who are considering homeschooling as a long-term option, the question often arises: at what age can you start homeschooling?

 The answer is not straightforward, as there are several factors that should be taken into consideration before making such an important decision.
 In this article, we will explore these factors and provide guidance on when it may be appropriate to start homeschooling at different ages, from preschool all the way up to high school.